TextureHQ/weather-plus/README.md

 ### Standardized Weather Conditions

 One of the key features of this library is the standardization of weather conditions across different providers.
 This ensures that your application receives consistent condition values regardless of which provider is used.

-For OpenWeather, the library uses the icon codes provided by the API to derive standardized conditions, which ensures accurate mapping regardless of the description text.
+For OpenWeather, the library uses the Weather Condition ID codes provided by the API to derive standardized conditions.
 For NWS, the library uses the textDescription field for standardization.

 #### Available Standardized Conditions